melanierolo/PacMen-Exercise/README.md

 ## Roadmap:

 v1.0:
-1. Add PacMen and move on the page
+1. Add PacMen and they move on the page

 ## License information: